The Atheist Bible

 CC-BY 2006-2026 Fabian M. Suchanek

 This book describes a worldview without gods and the supernatural.
 Unlike a number of other books, it does not merely argue that God does not exist or that religion is harmful.
-Rather, it offers an atheist view on life, the Universe, ethics, truth, and the meaning of life — inspired by Secular Humanism.
+Rather, it offers an atheist perspective on life, the Universe, morality, truth, and the meaning of life.
+To this end, it draws inspiration from secular humanism, a philosophy in the Enlightenment tradition that values every human being equally and emphasizes ethical behavior, science, democracy, human rights, and freedom of religion.
 The book also explores the history, functioning, tenets, diversity, benefits, and liabilities of the major world religions.
-It thus aims to be a comprehensive handbook that atheists can use to support, enrich, and scrutinize their perspective.
+Thus, it aims to be a comprehensive handbook that atheists can use to support, enrich, and scrutinize their perspective.

 The Atheist Bible describes an atheist view on life, the Universe, and everything.
 With 700 pages, it is one of the largest works on atheism.© Michel Desnoues, with permission